-13.1 Service Description
+13.2 Service Description

-Selwyn District Council's Property and Buildings portfolio is comprised of various strategic, commercial, functional and service related properties.
-Included in this portfolio are buildings such as civic buildings, libraries, council accommodation, heritage buildings, community properties, commercial properties and other strategic property/land that has been purchased by Council in order to plan for future needs in the district.
+Selwyn District Council's Property and Buildings portfolio is comprised of various strategic, heritage, functional and service related properties.
+Included in this portfolio are buildings such as civic buildings, libraries, council accommodation, heritage buildings, community properties, and other strategic property/land that has been purchased by Council in order to plan for future needs in the district.
 The Properties and Buildings activity essentially involves the delivery of internal services to support this network of community and operational buildings and facilities.

-A total of 36 buildings plus a number of strategic land and other smaller key properties are managed under the Property and Buildings Activity.
+A total of 25 buildings plus a number of strategic land and other smaller key properties are managed under the Property and Buildings Activity.
 These assets are generally distributed to cater for the needs of the wider district.
 The properties and buildings specifically described in this section are:

-Te Ara Ātea (under construction)
+Te Ara Ātea

-Heritage:
+Heritage